About this Dashboard

 Race or ethnicity

-Hispanic Origin and Race/Ethnicity are asked of students separately.
-A student can identify any Hispanic Origin and then identify a race or ethnicity (Black, White, Asian-American and Native Hawaiian or Pacific Islander, American Indian or Alaska Native).
-International students do not indicate a Hispanic Origin or race/ethnicity.
+Hispanic origin (ethnicity) and race are asked of students separately.
+A student can identify as having Hispanic ethnicity and also identify one or more racial identities (American Indian or Alaska Native, Asian, Black, Multi Racial, Native Hawaiian or Pacific Islander, Other, or White).
+International students do not indiciate a Hispanic origin or race.

-- Multi-Racial - A student has indicated more than one race/ethnic group.
+- Multi-Racial: a person who has indicated more than one race.

-- Unknown – A student that did not indicate their race/ethnicity group or Hispanic origin.
-“Unknown” is also used to mask the race/ethnicity of students that are in small subgroups.
+- Unknown: a person that did not indicate their race group or Hispanic ethnicity.
+“Unknown” is also used to mask the race/ethnicity of persons that are in small subgroups.

-- Other – A student who is not a U.S. resident or whose residency status is unknown.
-The race/ethnicity or Hispanic origin for these students are excluded from the race/ethnicity and Hispanic origin categories.
+- Other: a person who is not a U.S. resident or whose residency status is unknown.
+The race or Hispanic ethnicity for these students are excluded from the race and Hispanic ethnicity categories.

 Sex

 A sex designation of male or female.
-A new vital records law and rules became effective January 27, 2018, where individuals can change the sex designation on their birth certificate and other legal documents.
+A new vital records law and rules became effective January 27, 2018, where individuals can change the sex designation on their birth certificate and other legal documents (see Sex Designation Change on a Birth Certificate).
 The new law added ‘X’ as a third sex designation.
 Only two institutions reported any students as Sex X at the time this dashboard was published.

 STEM/High employer demand